CopernicaMarketingSoftware/Documentation/Publisher/en/surveys.md

 # Surveys in Publisher

-In Publisher you can easily create beautiful surveys to learn the opinion of your customers on your product or serivce.
+In Publisher you can easily create beautiful surveys to learn the opinion of your customers on your product or service.
 It's an easy way to gather data about your customers, but it's important that you ask the right questions in the right manner.
 For tips on how to ask questions you can read [this article](./prevent-database-corruption).